microsoftgraph/msgraph-sdk-powershell/src/Identity.Governance/Identity.Governance/docs/v1.0-beta/Update-MgIdentityGovernanceLifecycleWorkflowSetting.md

 BODYPARAMETER <IMicrosoftGraphIdentityGovernanceLifecycleManagementSettings>: lifecycleManagementSettings
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
+  - `[EmailSettings <IMicrosoftGraphEmailSettings>]`: emailSettings
+    - `[(Any) <Object>]`: This indicates any property can be added to this object.
+    - `[SenderDomain <String>]`: Specifies the domain that should be used when sending email notifications.
+This domain must be verified in order to be used.
+We recommend that you use a domain that has the appropriate DNS records to facilitate email validation, like SPF, DKIM, DMARC, and MX, because this then complies with the RFC compliance for sending and receiving email.
+For details, see Learn more about Exchange Online Email Routing.
+    - `[UseCompanyBranding <Boolean?>]`: Specifies if the organization’s banner logo should be included in email notifications.
+The banner logo will replace the Microsoft logo at the top of the email notification.
+If true the banner logo will be taken from the tenant’s branding settings.
+This value can only be set to true if the organizationalBranding bannerLogo property is set.
   - `[WorkflowScheduleIntervalInHours <Int32?>]`: The interval in hours at which all workflows running in the tenant should be scheduled for execution.
 This interval has a minimum value of 1 and a maximum value of 24.
 The default value is 3 hours.

+EMAILSETTINGS <IMicrosoftGraphEmailSettings>: emailSettings
+  - `[(Any) <Object>]`: This indicates any property can be added to this object.
+  - `[SenderDomain <String>]`: Specifies the domain that should be used when sending email notifications.
+This domain must be verified in order to be used.
+We recommend that you use a domain that has the appropriate DNS records to facilitate email validation, like SPF, DKIM, DMARC, and MX, because this then complies with the RFC compliance for sending and receiving email.
+For details, see Learn more about Exchange Online Email Routing.
+  - `[UseCompanyBranding <Boolean?>]`: Specifies if the organization’s banner logo should be included in email notifications.
+The banner logo will replace the Microsoft logo at the top of the email notification.
+If true the banner logo will be taken from the tenant’s branding settings.
+This value can only be set to true if the organizationalBranding bannerLogo property is set.

 ## RELATED LINKS